takuti/takuti.me/_content/en/note/relocating-to-canada.md

 That said, my personal motivation is simply experiencing life in a foreign country, and I've been seeking the opportunity over the past few years.

-Even though I spent half a year outside of Japan in 2019, everything was a part of my limited experience as an internal traveler.
+Even though I spent half a year outside of Japan in 2019, everything was a part of my limited experience as an international traveler.

 https://twitter.com/takuti/status/1207165848135168002

 *How does my impression change if I live there?
 Is Japan the best country to live in for me?*&mdash;I'm not sure, because I haven't experienced it yet.
-So, let's do some experiments and collect evidence.
+So, let me do some experiments and collect evidence.

 ### Why NOW?